-A final program of study must be submitted prior to the comprehensive examinations.
-This program of study must be approved by the major professor and the graduate coordinator and will be submitted to the Graduate School for approval by the dean.
+Students must submit a final program of study prior to the comprehensive examinations.
+The major professor and the graduate coordinator must approve the program of study before submitting it to the Graduate School for approval by the dean.

-The program of study must constitute a logical whole, and must comprise a minimum of 10 three-hour graduate courses (30 semester hours), including:
+The program of study must constitute a logical whole, and must comprise a minimum of 10, three-hour graduate courses (30 semester hours), including:

 - For students in American history: at least three colloquia (9 semester hours) in their geographic/temporal field and one (3 semester hours) in a comparative/thematic field.
 At least one of the colloquia in the geographic/temporal field must focus on American History before 1865; and at least one must focus on American History after 1865. - For students in all other fields: at least four courses (12 semester hours), but with allowances for variations in annual course offerings.
-Students must take two or three colloquia (6-9 semester hours) in their major area of geographic/temporal interest and one or two (3-6 semester hours) in their comparative/thematic area. - Students working primarily in geographical fields in which the department offers fewer than two colloquia may substitute a second course appropriate to their field for the second colloquium in this requirement. - o This substitute course must be open only to graduate students; graduate sections of split-level courses will not be counted toward this requirement.
-It must be approved by the student's major professor and advisory committee.
-Independent study courses may be counted toward this departmental requirement with the approval of the major professor and graduate coordinator; note that independent study courses do not satisfy the Graduate School's required hours of 8000- and 9000-level courses. - For all students: at least 16 semester hours of 8000- and 9000-level courses.
+Students must take two or three colloquia (6-9 semester hours) in their major area of geographic/temporal interest and one or two (3-6 semester hours) in their comparative/thematic area. - Students working primarily in geographical fields in which the department offers fewer than two colloquia may substitute a second course appropriate to their field for the second colloquium in this requirement. - This substitute course must be open only to graduate students; graduate sections of split-level courses cannot count toward this requirement.
+The student's major professor and advisory committee must approve the course.
+Independent study courses may count toward this departmental requirement with the approval of the major professor and graduate coordinator; note that independent study courses do not satisfy the Graduate School's required hours of 8000- and 9000-level courses; - For all students: at least 16 semester hours of 8000- and 9000-level courses.
 Students who do not possess an MA in history must take an additional four semester hours of UGA courses open only to graduate students.
 Independent study courses do not satisfy the 16-hour requirement.